CharlesCarley/FileTools/Documentation/FileStructure.md

    2. [Chunks](#chunks)
    3. [Reserved Codes](#reserved-codes)

 The file format is a simple chunk based format.
-It consists of a 12 byte file header, then N number of chunks.
+It is comprised of a 12-byte file header succeeded by any number of chunks.
+A complete chunk includes a header and a data block.
+The length of the data block and its type are stored in the header.

-A chunk consists of a header an data block.
-The header is a varying structure that is either 20 or 24 bytes.
-The size is dependent on the architecture that the file is being saved in.
-This is so the heap address of the block of memory being saved as the chunk's data block can be stored as a lookup code which is used later during the loading process.
+The chunk header is a varying sized structure that is 20 or 24 bytes.
+The chunk size is dependent on the platform architecture where the file was saved.

 ## Header